Saturday, September 20, 2025

 The meter, strictly speaking, is then this shared range.
 In the case of (a) Adam Metropolis, (b) Larry Isosceles, and (c) The Madness of a Cloud, to take three examples, the meter is >.667.
 So each line’s symmetrical relationship with itself is greater than two-thirds - or: there are 67 or more echoes (internal “rhymes”) for every 100 syllables.
 The symmetrical relationship each line has with itself is in the final third of the number One.

 Symmetry accelerates.
-Another tenet of Ashley’s work in opera was his assertion that the English language needed to be accelerated, that due to the higher concentration of consonants, due to the more wide array of discrete phonetic sounds, that English couldn’t be slowed down to the same degree as the Romantic languages.
+Another tenet of Ashley’s work in opera was his assertion that the English language needed to be accelerated, that due to the higher concentration of consonants, due to the wider array of discrete phonetic sounds, that English couldn’t be slowed down to the same degree as the Romantic languages.

 Ex: